Welcome to 22

 Things to do

 Matlock is a small, thriving town located on the River Derwent and close to the Peak District National Park.
-It is the county town of Derbyshire and flourished in the 1800’s as a spa town with many of the older buildings having previously been hydropathic establishments.
-Hall Leys Park in the centre of the town has a bandstand with bands on Sunday afternoons in the summer, a great little café, motor boats, a kids’ playground & splash zone, skate park and table tennis tables.
+It is the county town of Derbyshire and flourished in the 1800’s as a spa town with many of the older buildings having previously been ‘hydropathic establishments’.
+Today we would call them spas!
+Hall Leys Park in the centre of the town has a bandstand with bands on Sunday afternoons in the summer, a great little café, motor boats, a kids’ playground & splash pad, skate park and table tennis tables.
 There is also a market in the park every Wednesday.
 Many of the shops in the town are independent and there is also a good selection of local pubs.

-If you are into steam trains, then you can take a trip on Peak Rail, which has a station in Matlock and runs trains through Darley Dale to Rowsley and back.
+If you are into steam trains, then you can take a trip on Peak Rail, which has a station in Matlock and runs trains through Darley Dale to Rowsley (pronounced Roselee) and back.
+Its a nice day out take the train one way and walk the other, with a pub lunch in Rowsley if you fancy it.

 Just outside Matlock is the beautiful and historic Lumsdale valley which in the 18th century was a busy industrial site with mills powered by Bentley Brook and is now a peaceful wooded valley with millponds, waterfalls and ruins.
-It is managed by the Arkwright Society and we highly recommend a visit (although it is only partially open at weekends to protect the site which is a scheduled monument).
+It is managed by the Arkwright Society and we highly recommend a visit although some areas are now fenced off to protect the ruins from the increased number of visitors who have now discovered it.
 To find Lumsdale, turn off the Chesterfield Road (A532) and park in the layby by Highfields School.
 Walk down the lane, keeping left when it forks, and you will come to the stream, millpond and cottages.
-Follow the path down the valley and enjoy the waterfalls and ruins.
+Follow the path down the valley and enjoy the waterfalls and ruins, then walk back up the road.

 Places to Eat & Drink

 We highly recommend Thailand No. 1 (Thai) and Maazi (Indian) if you are looking for somewhere to eat in Matlock.
 Both get busy, so it is best to make a reservation – however they also do take away if you can’t get a table and you can have a drink while you wait!
 Stones, by the bridge, offers a contemporary British menu.
-It’s slightly more expensive but the food and experience is lovely if you want to treat yourself for a special occasion.
-Viva (Italian) also serves really good food, although we’ve sometimes experienced slow service if the restaurant is busy.
+It’s more expensive and books weeks in advance, particularly weekends, but the food and experience is lovely if you want to treat yourself for a special occasion.
+Viva (Italian) also serves really good food, although we’ve sometimes experienced slow service if the restaurant is busy .

-If you are looking for fish and chips, Wellington Fish Bar is just across the road from the house and we really like the food and friendly staff, or alternatively we also like Matlock Green Fish Bar.
+If you are looking for fish and chips, Wellington Fish Bar is conveniently just across the road from the house!
+We really like the food and friendly staff.
+Everything is usually cooked to order so while you wait for your order, cross the road and go up Rockside Steps for great views over Matlock.
+Alternatively we also like Matlock Green Fish Bar which also sells kebabs.

-For light meals or lunch we’d recommend the Mad Hatter in Crown Square or the cafe in park.
+For light meals or lunch we’d recommend the Mad Hatter in Crown Square or the café in the park.
 As well as doing breakfast and lunches, the Mad Hatter also serves afternoon tea complete with cake stands and finger sandwiches and transforms into a great little cocktail bar in the evenings.
-The Tipsy Toad is also a popular cocktail hangout!
+Its bigger than it looks with a large additional area at the back overlooking the river.
+The Tipsy Toad is another popular cocktail hangout!

-Matlock isn’t short of pubs with many within walking distance of 22.
-Most of them are small and local so we’d definitely encourage you to support them!
+Matlock isn’t short of pubs with many within walking distance of No 22.
+Most of them are small, independent and local so we’d definitely encourage you to support them.
 They don’t all open or serve food everyday so check their websites or Facebook for up to date opening hours.
-The Thorn Tree is closest (2 minute walk) and is a friendly and busy locals’ pub with tables outside offering great views over the valley.
-It serves a number of real ales and substantial bar snacks, with a pie night on Wednesdays from 6-8pm and roasts on Sundays, both of which are extremely popular.
-Reserve you pie or roast on Facebook or give them a call – both often sell out.
-The Sycamore Inn is about 10 minute walk.
-This is a quieter pub but Becky serves big portions of great pub food and the homemade pies (including a veggie homity pie) are the amazing!
-Beware though, the kitchen usually closes about 7.30-8pm!
-The Laburnum Inn is another local that is being brought back to life by Shep, the new landlord having been closed for a number of years.
+The Thorn Tree is closest (2 minute walk) and is a friendly locals’ pub with tables outside that have a great view over the town and valley and usually 6 different ales on tap.
+The Sycamore Inn (10 minute walk) is our favourite for food.
+The owners Becky & Andrew serve big portions and the homemade pies (including a veggie homity pie) and the Sunday roast (12-2pm) are amazing!
+Be aware though, the kitchen usually closes 7.30-8pm and they don’t open every day, so definitely call them or message them on Facebook to check and to book.
+The Laburnum Inn is another nice local (10-15 mins walk) that is being brought back to life by Shep, the new landlord, having been closed for a number of years.
 It has great views from the beer garden and is a proper real ale pub with a quiz night on Saturdays.
-Chilli bowls are served on Friday’s and on Saturday’s there is usually a guest mobile caterer outside the pub.
+They don’t serve food but often on a Saturday they have a guest mobile caterer outside the pub 5-8pm so you can order, drink will you wait and eat it in the pub.
 On Smedley Street (5 minute walk downhill from the house) are The Farmacy and The Newsroom.
 Both are great little micro-pubs with a focus on real ales and ciders plus your usual bottled beers, wines and spirits.
-All are very cosy, friendly and local.
-Next door to The Farmacy is a new take away pizza place D’Alessandros – which is open Thurs – Sun, 5-9 (or until they run out of dough, which happens relatively regularly at weekends!).
-When you order, tell them you’ll be in The Farmacy and they will bring your pizza in when its ready and you can eat it in the pub while you drink!
+Both are very cosy, friendly and local.
+The Farmacy sells the beer that they brew themselves on their farm.
+The building also used to be a pharmacy.
+Get the name now?
+Next door to The Farmacy is a take away pizza place D’Alessandros – which is open Thurs – Sun, 5-9 (or until they run out of dough, which can happens relatively regularly at weekends!).
+When you order, tell them you’ll be in The Farmacy and they will bring your pizza in when its ready and you can eat it in the pub while you drink.

-We’ve been testing out local pubs for Sunday roasts and can recommend the Red Lion in Matlock Green, Kings Head in Bonsall, Boat Inn in Cromford, Church Inn in Darley Dale or The Gate in Tansley – all of which can be incorporated into decent walks from the house if you fancy building up an appetite and then walking it off on the way home.
+We’ve been testing out local pubs for Sunday roasts and can recommend the Red Lion in Matlock Green (12-5pm), Kings Head in Bonsall, Boat Inn in Cromford and The Gate in Tansley – all of which can be incorporated into decent walks from the house if you fancy building up an appetite and then walking it off on the way home.

 Matlock Bath

 Chatsworth is home to the Duke and Duchess of Devonshire.
 The house is set in a large estate, and there are a number of walks you can do to explore the wider grounds without having to pay the entrance fee.
+You can also sometimes find a parking space in Edensor (pronounced Enser) to avoid paying £7.50 in the car park.
 The house and gardens are open to visitors and they include a maze, farmyard and adventure playground for children and giant water features.
 There is an estate farm shop nearby at Pilsley which is also worth a visit.

-There is more industrial heritage at Cromford, which is famous for Sir Richard Arkwright’s cotton mill, and which is now part of the Derwent Valley Mills World Heritage Site.
+There is more lots of industrial heritage at Cromford, which is famous for Sir Richard Arkwright’s cotton mill, and which is now part of the Derwent Valley Mills World Heritage Site.
 The mill complex contains a new visitor centre, craft shops and several cafes.
-The Cromford Canal is just across the road from the mill and you can now take boat trips along the stretch from Cromford Wharf to High Peak Junction.
+The Cromford Canal is just across the road from the mill and you can take boat trips along the stretch from Cromford Wharf to High Peak Junction.
 It is a nice walk or run along the canal from Cromford to Ambergate (about 5 miles) from where you can take the train back to Cromford.
 The canal is popular with walkers and families, and the café has recently been refurbished and sells good food at reasonable prices, as well as duck food for the resident wildlife.
-There are water voles living in the canal, although we’ve only been lucky enough to see them on two occasions so far.
+There are water voles living in the canal, although we’ve only been lucky enough to see them twice so far.
 We particularly enjoy visiting around dusk when the crowds have gone home.
+You can walk from Cromford or from High Peak junction up to Black Rocks (or you can just drive there!)
+Kids will love climbing on the rocks, the views are fabulous, and there is a new parkrun on Saturday mornings at 9am.

 Chesterfield